 Introduction.
-Over the past two years, the RFRI developed and consolidated the infrastructure with further refinement of the biometry and biobank cores, creating a database of investigators, and developing and launching the RFRI Investigator Platform (RFRI-IP) to obtain clinical phenotyping data from our research sites.
+Over the past several years, the RFRI developed and consolidated the infrastructure with further refinement of the biometry and biobank cores, creating a database of investigators, and developing and launching the RFRI Investigator Platform (RFRI-IP) to obtain clinical phenotyping data from our research sites.
 We also engaged in several existing and planned research studies.
-These include the Rome Foundation Global Epidemiology Study data analysis, completion of the Domino clinical trial and implementation of the ROBOT studies, a collaborative study with Danone Nutricia Research to study gas-related symptoms in the general population, and consultations concerning prospective projects with two pharmaceutical companies.
+These have included multiple Rome Foundation Global Epidemiology Study data analysis projects, completion of the Domino clinical trial and implementation of the ROBOT studies, collaborative studies with Danone Nutricia Research to study gas-related symptoms and diet in the general population and prevalence and impact of sub-diagnostic gastrointestinal symptoms, and consultations concerning prospective projects with other pharmaceutical companies.

-Finally, we are most pleased to have Ironwood Pharmaceuticals under the directorship of Mike Shetzline MD as a diamond sponsor and Ioannis Petrakis MD and Mena Boules MD of Takeda Pharmaceuticals as a gold sponsor.
+Finally, we are most pleased to have Ironwood Pharmaceuticals as a diamond sponsor and Takeda Pharmaceuticals as a gold sponsor.
 What follows is a detailed description of these activities.